 Beacon, as well as parts of Fishkill and Wappingers, is serviced by the Beacon City School District.
 The district is composed of four elementary schools, one middle school, and one high school, in addition to an administration building and a transportation facility.

-Additional information about the city of Beacon, including police, fire, and ambulance services, special services, and government operations can be found on the city website.
+Additional information for the town of Beacon, including public safety, government, and resources, can be found on their website.